Best Ways To Get Flights To Israel On Points, Miles, And Credit Cards

-Citi ThankYou points transfer to Turkish Airlines thought he transfer is not instant and takes up to 30 hours but Turkish allows for the placing of a hold on award bookings for free.
+Citi ThankYou points transfer to Turkish Airlines, though the transfer is not instant and takes up to 30 hours.
+However, Turkish allows for placing a hold on award bookings for free, so the transfer wait time may not be an issue.
 An added 10% rebate on point transfers for a card like the Citi Rewards+ Card makes a transfer even more appealing.

 Marriott Bonvoy Transfers 3:1

-One can also transfer Marriott Bonvoy points to Turkish Airlines at a ratio of 3 Marriott points to one Turkish Airlines mile, though transfer times can be quite lengthy and therefore the hold on a booking will often not provide enough time.
+One can also transfer Marriott Bonvoy points to Turkish Airlines at a ratio of 3 Marriott points to one Turkish Airlines mile, though transfer times can be quite lengthy.
+Therefore the hold on a booking will often not provide enough time.
 The best way to earn Marriott Bonvoy points is via one of the Marriott credit cards offered by Chase.